alex-apezera/FlowLab/README.md

   * ALE — Arbitrary Lagrangian–Eulerian method;
   * EPM — Enthalpy–Porous Media method.

-* Convective terms are calculated using an explicit second-order scheme.
+* Convective terms inside the domain are calculated using an explicit UPWIND second-order scheme.
 The QUICK scheme is used near the boundaries to improve stability.

 * Diffusion terms are calculated using an explicit scheme with Thomas-algorithm sweeps.